alvicsa/date_calculator/readme.md

 ## How To Use

 #### Installation
-Once you have the correct Python interpreter installed, open your preferred terminal and change the working directory to the downloaded **date_calculator**.
+-- Ensure you have the correct version of Python
+-- Download the latest code from this GitHub Repository -- Run the application from the the "date_calculator" directory

+**date_calculator**.
 Once inside the directory, run the following command:

 ```
 python main.py
 ```
 You will be prompted to enter two dates.
-Please use the following format when entering dates: DD/MM/YYYY
+Please use the following format when entering dates: DD/MM/YYYY Only Valid Dates cen be accepted.

 Below is an example of running the programm using a command line.
 ```html